microsoft/adaptive-testing/README.md

 **Image showing the root and scores for the new model in the basic two way sentiment tree with more errors after suggestions.**

-After letting AdaTest suggest new tests in all the topics we find that there are still remaining errors in the model.
+After letting AdaTest suggest new tests we find that there are still remaining errors in the model.
 So we can repeat the fine tuning process to fix these new issues.
 This will again result in a passing set of tests.
 The debugging process can be repeated as long as desired, iteratively fixing bugs and so improving the target model performance for the capabilities measured in the test tree.

 ## Translation example